“I have sometimes thought that, in order to be a good minister, it was necessary to leave the ministry.”

 In the winter of 2008-2009 and again in 2009-2010 he was the director of the County Emergency Shelter in Marin County, California.
 For six years he was the manager of a senior independent living cooperative in Marin.

-He taught Community Living Skills and served as an ad hoc chaplain in a private school for adults with disabilities for six years.
+Chris taught Community Living Skills and served as an ad hoc chaplain in a private school for adults with disabilities for six years.
 He has been an adjunct instructor at Dominican University of California, a field education supervisor through the Graduate Theological Union in Berkeley and an instructor at Cherry Hill Seminary and the College of Marin.
 He now teaches courses on the history of Freethought at the Reuter Center (UNCA) in Asheville and Blue Ridge Community College.

-He has served on the Communications Committee of The Clergy Project and the Religion and Philosophy Curriculum Committee for the OLLI program at UNCA Reuter Center.
+He has served on the Communications Committee of The Clergy Project and the Religion and Philosophy Curriculum Committee for the OLLI program at the UNCA Reuter Center.

 A skilled presenter, Chris has given public presentations, taught classes and led retreats for congregations, business groups, high schools, universities, social service workers and youth leaders.
 He has taught in buddhist, christian, jewish, pagan, unitarian, secular and other settings.
 His educational style is engaging and inspiring, drawing students or audience into an active participation in the subject.